Stadio Friuli

 Address: Piazzale Argentina 3, Udine

-Tickets for Udinese games can be bought at the Udinese Store at the stadium, the club store in Udinese’s centre (Via Portanuova 1), at the branches of local bank Cassa di Risparmio del Friuli Venezia Giulia, or at one of the Udinese Point outlets.
+Tickets for Udinese games can be bought online through Listicket, in person at the Udinese Store at the stadium or at the club store in Udine’s city centre (Via Portanuova 1), or at one of the Udinese Point outlets.

-Ticket prices typically vary from €10.00 for a seat at one of the curves to €60.00 for a central seat at the main stand.
+Ticket prices tend to vary from €10.00 for a seat at one of the curves to €60.00 for a central seat at the main stand.
 Expect to pay at least €25.00 for a high-profile match.

 Udinese.it – Official website of Udinese Calcio.